-- Alfalfa, which contains a wide variety of minerals including iron, calcium, magnesium, phosphorus, sulfur, chlorine, sodium, potassium, silicon, and trace elements.
-It is also a good source of Vitamin E, Vitamin C and Vitamin K, which is necessary for blood clotting, and essential amino acids which the body does not produce itself and must be obtained via food sources.
+- Alfalfa: Contains a wide variety of minerals, including iron, calcium, magnesium, phosphorus, sulfur, chlorine, sodium, potassium, silicon, and trace elements.
+It is also a good source of Vitamin E, Vitamin C and Vitamin K, which is necessary for blood clotting, and essential amino acids that the body does not produce itself and must be obtained via food sources.
 Alfalfa is easy for the body to assimilate, making it a top nutritional choice.

-- Oat straw is another nutritional powerhouse.
+- Oat straw: Another nutritional powerhouse.
 I remember thinking it was so weird when my mother’s midwife had her brewing up tea with straw in it (of all things!), but as I’ve studied, I’ve learned that oat straw is rich in calcium and magnesium, and also contains B-complex vitamins, silicia, calcium, flavones, saponins, and Vitamin A.

-- Nettles are a significant source of vitamin C and vitamin A, bio-available minerals, including calcium, silicon, and potassium chloride.
+- Nettles: A significant source of vitamin C and vitamin A, bio-available minerals, including calcium, silicon, and potassium chloride.

-- Peppermint, is high in calcium, magnesium, phosphorus, thiamine, iron, niacin, potassium, riboflavin, and vitamin A. It’s also one of my favorite flavors, so you’ll be hard pressed to find me making an herbal tea without including peppermint in the mix.
-In fact, peppermint iced tea is my all time favorite drink.
+- Peppermint: High in calcium, magnesium, phosphorus, thiamine, iron, niacin, potassium, riboflavin, and vitamin A. It’s also one of my favorite flavors, so you’ll be hard-pressed to find me making an herbal tea without including peppermint in the mix.
+In fact, peppermint iced tea is my all-time favorite drink.

 There are so many other herbs you could add to your own custom tea mix, but these four are my favorite blend for general health and wellness, especially as I’m trying to get my mineral intake higher.

 Looking for simple ways to boost your immunity?
 Herbal tea is one of the easiest, and simplest ways to naturally fight back.